-The Team Leader, Shreya Garg is qualified by ESPL in Validation and Verification of Clean Development Mechanism Requirements (CDM projects) and other voluntary schemes as VCS, CCB and GS.
+Shreya Garg (former member of assessment team) is qualified Team Leader by ESPL in Validation and Verification of Clean Development Mechanism Requirements (CDM projects) and other voluntary schemes as VCS, CCB and GS.
 She has experience of working in carbon projects, including but not limited to CDM, VCS, GS and GCC projects of more than 10 years for various sectors and methodologies.
 She attained her master's degree in Climate Science & Policy.
 She has been qualified as per the evaluation process of ESPL for competency for CDM/VCS/GS/GCC.
 Thus, she has relevant competence and work experience.